Planning an Amazing Baby Clothes Quilt: Step-by-Step

 Do You Think You Might Have Too Many Items?

-First pull out the items that must be in the quilt.
-Then, in a second pile place your second string items.
-Send us both groups.
 We will first cut from the first group.
-We will then stop and check the size those items will make.
+When we finish cutting the first group, we will stop and check the size those items will make.
 If we need to, we will then cut from the second bag until we reach the size you want made.

 If you only want a small piece from each item, you will need a lot.
 But if you have a number of larger items that you want whole, you will need less.